 Seven things you must know when learning Chinese in Hong Kong

 In Hong Kong, the word “Chinese” as a language carries two meanings.
 Depending on who says it and when, it can be either “Cantonese” or “Mandarin”.
-And although traditional Chinese characters are used as the default Chinese writing system, books and publications printed in simplified Chinese are also available in bookstores and libraries.
+And Hong Kong’s amazing hybrid culture makes it a good place to learn either of them.

 #1 Which language to learn, Cantonese or Mandarin?

 To decide on which language to learn, your primary goal matters.
-If you want to interact with local people and to read local newspapers and publications, learn Cantonese and traditional Chinese characters.
-Learn everything you can and as much as you can.
+If you want to interact with local people, learn Cantonese.
 You can’t find a better place for learning Cantonese than Hong Kong.

-For people who are more interested in learning Mandarin in Hong Kong, keep reading.
+If you are interested in learning Mandarin, keep reading.

 #2 Is Hong Kong a good place to learn Mandarin?

-It is true that Hong Kong does not offer a genuine Mandarin-speaking environment, the biggest disadvantage of learning the language, Hong Kong is actually a fabulous place to learn Mandarin.
+Although Hong Kong does not offer a genuine Mandarin-speaking environment, Hong Kong is a fabulous place to learn Mandarin.

-#3 Which writing system to study, the traditional Chinese or the simplified Chinese?
+#3 Which writing system to study, traditional Chinese or simplified one?

 #4 How many characters do I need to study?